 - Ecological interest of river, and adjacent habitats including woodland on valleysides.
-Ancient Woodland on High Wood Hill is designated as a Local Wildlife Site (former SNCI).
-There is an area of historic and - There is an area of historic and archaeological interest around Broadbridge Farm. - The area currently has a moderate to high degree of tranquillity due to traffic noise and suburban influences of the strategic development south of Broadbridge Heath and garden centre - The area has good public access to an attractive landscape with amenity value, which has grown in importance as a result of the nearby strategic development.
+Ancient Woodland on High Wood Hill is designated as a Local Wildlife Site (former SNCI). - There is an area of historic and archaeological interest around Broadbridge Farm. - The area currently has a moderate to high degree of tranquillity due to traffic noise and suburban influences of the strategic development south of Broadbridge Heath and garden centre - The area has good public access to an attractive landscape with amenity value, which has grown in importance as a result of the nearby strategic development.